 Why we’re building Front

-By now, we’ve talked to thousands of customers considering a shared inbox — perhaps not surprisingly, we consistently hear the same themes and pain points from all kinds of customers.
+We’ve talked to thousands of customers considering a shared inbox — perhaps not surprisingly, we consistently hear the same themes and pain points from all kinds of customers.

 Teams want fast, intuitive tools that make them more efficient.
 Managers want insight into what’s going on with their team and how they can help them develop.
 Everyone wants happy customers and a collaborative workplace.
 Email is painful.